Apply before becoming

-1. Discover you’re eligible to become a PenFed member
+1. Discover how you're eligible to become a PenFed member

-2. Open a Savings/Share Account and deposit at least $5
+2. Open a Savings/Share Account and by depositing $5.

 30-Year VA Mortgage Rates